amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     In SystemVerilog, static casting is used to convert one data type to another explicitly at compile time.

 #### Day-86 SV33 Dynamic Cast.
     Dynamic casting checks the compatibility of the object at runtime and safely converts it if possible.

+#### Day-87 SV34 Packaing data with streaming operator.
+    In SystemVerilog, streaming operators ("<<", ">>") are used for efficiently packing and unpacking data into a bit stream, making array conversions more readable and compact.